Import / Transit Requirements for Cats and Dogs into Australia

 Rabies Neutralizing Antibody Titre Test (RNATT)

 The Rabies Titre blood test can be done 30 days following a rabies vaccination.
 A blood sample must be collected from the dog or cat and has to be send through to Onderstepoort for testing.
 The blood test has to be between 180 days (6 months) and 730 days (24 months) old before export.
+Day one is counted from the date that the blood sample arrive at the lab.

 If the pet already has a valid rabies vaccination but no microchip, then it is essential that the microchip is implanted prior to the blood drawn date to test for the rabies antibodies, as the blood test results MUST state the pets’ microchip number.